 Youth Education Program

 The staff at Taos SWCD understand that our youth will be the next generation of land managers, natural resources specialists, and scientists who will continue the challenging and rewarding work of wisely managing our natural resources.
 In the words of the nationally-recognized Taos educator, Mr. Ernie Lopez, our youth are "the most important natural resource".
+Click here to email us if you are interested in learning more about our youth education.

 Conservation Education Camp